jjkr/spacerabbit/README.md

 ### Creating a Release

-QuickSpace uses automated version management with `package.json` as the single source of truth:
+SpaceRabbit uses automated version management with `package.json` as the single source of truth:

 1. **Bump the version** using npm scripts:
    ```bash